Leighton Andrews: Labour membership

-In May 2019, Andrews wrote a blog post explaining he had left the Labour Party, amid concerns over leader Jeremy Corbyn's Brexit policy, and his handling of the anti-Semitism crisis in the party, and would be voting for the Green Party of England and Wales in the 2019 European Parliament election in the United Kingdom.He subsequently sought to rejoin the Labour Party to vote in the 2020 leadership election, explaining he had returned to voting Labour at the 2019 UK General Election.
-He welcomed the election of Buffy Williams who won the Rhondda Senedd seat back for Labour in the 2021 Senedd Election, defeating Plaid Cymru's Leanne Wood.
+In May 2019, Andrews wrote a blog post explaining he had left the Labour Party, amid concerns over leader Jeremy Corbyn's Brexit policy, and his handling of the anti-Semitism crisis in the party, and would be voting for the Green Party of England and Wales in the 2019 European Parliament election in the United Kingdom.
+He subsequently sought to rejoin the Labour Party to vote for Keir Starmer in the 2020 leadership election.
+Andrews membership application was rejected on the grounds that he had voted Green in the 2019 European Parliament election, though he claimed this may have actually been linked to his refusal to vote for Rebecca Long-Bailey in the leadership election.